Noel-F/Android/README.md

 # Android
 Welcome, Here's a collection of Android Apps I built.
 Cronologically ordered by date, the most recent project starts above.
+There is also a few school projects listed below.

 ## Food Truck Finder